-Nashville was never high on my list since I am not a country music fan.
-However, I enjoyed it and learned a lot about music history.
+Nashville was never high on my list since I am not a country music fan and there are definitely many things to do in downtown Nashville and neighborhoods.
+I enjoyed it and learned a lot about music history.
 It was interesting and fun to visit Nashville, and it’s not just country music.
 It’s blues, gospel, christian music, rock and roll, soul, bluegrass, jazz, R&B, hip-hop, rock, classical and more.
 The city has great:

 - Art collections

 - Beautiful parks

 I recommend a visit to Nashville and there’s far too much to cover in one blog post.
 So let’s start with the the Top 4 things to do when you visit Nashville.

 Top Things to Do in Downtown Nashville and Neighborhoods

 - Visit the Ryman Auditorium (the original Grand Ole Opry)